xiaoqian19940510/xiaoqian19940510.github.io/_pages/about.md

 ## Academic and social services

+- The reviewer of EMNLP (CCF-B).

+- The reviewer of CIKM (CCF-B).

+- The reviewer of CCKS (CCF-C).

+- The reviewer of Transactions on the Web (TWEB, SCI Q2).

 - The reviewer of Complex & Intelligent Systems (CAIS, SCI Q2).

-- The reviewer of Transactions on the Web (TWEB, SCI Q2).

 ## Internship